FULL-TIME STUDY/RESEARCH GRANTS

 German-language proficiency is necessary to fulfill the Fulbright Program's bilateral mandate of promoting mutual understanding, to negotiate the challenges of everyday life, and to fulfill university admission requirements.
 As a rule, university courses are taught in German, although an increasing number of courses are offered in English; thus, all applicants must submit "Form 7: Language Self-Evaluation" and "Form 8: A Foreign Language Evaluation by a qualified language instructor."
 Both forms are available on the Embark online application system.

 Graduate Degree Enrollment: No

-All award recipients, including PhD candidates, must be fully matriculated at accredited universities in Austria to facilitate tuition remission, health insurance, the use of libraries and archives, etc. Applicants should identify the individuals and institutions that will provide on-site guidance and include letters of affiliation.
-Invitations are absolutely necessary and should indicate how candidates will be anchored at the institutions.
-Affiliation Fees/Tuition Fulbright Austria facilitates university enrollment at the applicant's preferred university, and the Austrian government provides for the waiver of tuition fees at public institutions.
-Fulbright Austria does not cover tuition costs for enrollment at private institutions of higher education or other programs of advanced study in Austria that do not waive tuition fees.
-Ineligibility Applicants proposing study or research in medicine or veterinary medicine will not be considered.
+All grantees, including PhD candidates, must be fully matriculated at accredited universities in Austria to facilitate tuition remission, health insurance, the use of libraries, archives, etc. Applicants should identify the individuals and institutions that will provide on-site guidance and include letters of affiliation.
+Invitations are absolutely necessary and should indicate how applicants will be anchored at the institutions.

 Science and Technology Applicants

-The Fulbright-Mach awards are funded by the Austrian Ministry of Science, Research and Economy.
-They are named for Austrian physicist and philosopher Ernst Mach. https://www.oead.at/
+The Fulbright-Mach Awards are funded by the Austrian Federal Ministry of Education, Science and Research.
+They are named after Austrian physicist and philosopher Ernst Mach.